Stage-craft as State-craft: Queen Elizabeth I and the Alencon Affair

 A Midsummer Night’s Dream, III.i

-*perforce = inevitably, by necessity
+*perforce = inevitably, by necesssity

 🗡️ Act II, Scene II: A Dagger to the Heart

 By mid-January 1582, Alencon still remained in England.
 To buy time, at William Cecil, Lord Burghley’s suggestion, Elizabeth demanded that his brother, King Henri, return Calais and Harve de Grace to English control.
 In the heated argument that followed, Alencon, ever the dramatist, countered by pressing his dagger to his chest and swearing to end his own life if she did not banish his envoy, the dashing Jean Simier from the country.
-(Read more about Simier and Queen Elizabeth here.)

 Elizabeth outwardly agreed, but secretly stayed her ships waiting to take Alencon to France.
 Privately, she confided to her Privy Council her regret at how far the marriage negotiations had gone.
 Meanwhile alarming news arrived: Ghent was considering surrendering to the Spanish.
 The Netherlands campaign was unraveling, threatening England’s defenses.